 “We can give $4 million for treatment, but what if the provider has no oversight?” she said.

-The number of overdose deaths in Maryland related to that drug nearly tripled during the first three quarters of 2016, rising to 738.
+The number of fentanyl-related overdose deaths in Maryland nearly tripled during the first three quarters of 2016, rising to 738.

 Anne Arundel County State’s Attorney Wes Adams (R), who attended Tuesday’s announcement, said his brother-in-law died of an opioid overdose this month after becoming addicted to pain medications.